RITRedteam/Headshot/README.md

 ## Installation
 There is a install script provided in the repo.
-It will pull down nginx and compile it with the module.
-Then nginx directory will be setup in `/usr/local/nginx` (nginx default).
+It will pull down NGINX and compile it with the module.
+Then NGINX directory will be setup in `/usr/local/nginx` (NGINX default).
 After this is complete simply open `/usr/local/nginx/conf/nginx/conf` and make sure the `mad_header` directive is added to the location context you wish to have the functionality in.
-(An example nginx.conf is show below)
+(An example `nginx.conf` is show below)

 ```
 user  root;